Banco Bradesco S.A. (BBD) Shares Soar Above 1-Year High

-Banco Bradesco S.A.
-(NYSE: BBD)’s stock price has increased by 6.74 compared to its previous closing price of 2.82.
-However, the company has seen a 7.65% increase in its stock price over the last five trading sessions.
+The stock price of Banco Bradesco S.A.
+(NYSE: BBD) has surged by 0.97 when compared to previous closing price of 3.08, but the company has seen a 12.27% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Banco Bradesco S.A.
 (NYSE: BBD) Right Now?

-Banco Bradesco S.A.
-(NYSE: BBD) has a price-to-earnings ratio that is above its average at 8.14x.
-Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Banco Bradesco S.A.
+(NYSE: BBD) is above average at 8.41x.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price predicted for Banco Bradesco S.A.
-(BBD) by analysts is $4.00, which is $0.39 above the current market price.
-The public float for BBD is 5.33B, and at present, short sellers hold a 1.50% of that float.
-On May 08, 2023, the average trading volume of BBD was 29.14M shares.
+The average price estimated by analysts for BBD is $4.00, which is $0.29 above than the current price.
+The public float for BBD is 5.33B, and at present, short sellers hold a 1.31% of that float.
+The average trading volume of BBD on May 11, 2023 was 29.82M shares.

 BBD’s Market Performance